yurigushiken/numbers_eeg_source/README.md

 # EEG Analysis Pipeline

-This is a workflow for sensor-space and source-space EEG analyses, inspired by the methods in Jas, M., Larson, E., Engemann, D. A., Leppäkangas, J., Taulu, S., Hämäläinen, M., & Gramfort, A. (2018).
-A reproducible MEG/EEG group study with the MNE software: Recommendations, quality assessments, and good practices. https://pmc.ncbi.nlm.nih.gov/articles/PMC6088222/
+A reproducible workflow for **sensor-space** and **source-space** EEG analyses using MNE-Python, with non-parametric cluster-based permutation statistics and transparent preprocessing defaults.
+This project follows the methods described in:

-.
+**Jas, M., Larson, E., Engemann, D. A., Leppäkangas, J., Taulu, S., Hämäläinen, M., & Gramfort, A. (2018).** *A reproducible MEG/EEG group study with the MNE software: Recommendations, quality assessments, and good practices.* https://pmc.ncbi.nlm.nih.gov/articles/PMC6088222/

 ## Overview